jxnblk/mdx-go/docs/configuration.md

   --webpack     Path to custom webpack config
 ```

-All CLI options can also be specified in a `mdx-go` field in your `package.json`.
+All CLI options can also be specified in an `mdx-go` field in your `package.json`.

 ```json
 "mdx-go": {